18F/development-guide/pages/recommended/mvv_frameworks.md

 AngularJS (commonly referred to as "Angular") is an open-source web application framework maintained by Google and by a community of individual developers and corporations to address many of the challenges encountered in developing single-page applications ([Wikipedia](http://en.wikipedia.org/wiki/AngularJS)).

 #### When to use:
-- Sites with heavy Front end, Javascript UI interactions (single page apps) such as
+- Sites with heavy front-end, JavaScript UI interactions (single page apps) such as:
-  - creating, updating, deleting of information without a server reload,
+  - creating, updating, deleting of information without a server reload
-  - real-time messaging platforms, such as chat or complex messaging such as email.
+  - real-time messaging platforms, such as chat or complex messaging such as email
-  - complex data visualization dashboards,
+  - complex data visualization dashboards
   - lazy-loaded from the back end
 - When the site's design specifies a single page app architecture over classic server request and response.
 - When the whole site will be built with Angular to maintain front end code consistency.